 Snow beautified picturesque Glendale Cemetery in Akron Ohio

-Posted By on February 20, 2010
+Posted By RichC on February 20, 2010

-While traveling to NE Ohio this week, and waiting to meet with my daughter for lunch in Akron Ohio, I drove through the gates of snow crusted Glendale Cemetery founded gendaletower1as Akron Rural Cemetery in 1839.
+While traveling to NE Ohio this week, and waiting to meet with my daughter for lunch in Akron Ohio, I drove through the gates of snow crusted Glendale Cemetery founded as Akron Rural Cemetery in 1839.
 While steering through the snow-covered drives in serene park-like setting, I took the opportunity to capture the snow surrounding a couple of historic building with my Palm Pre.

 If you enjoy historic cemeteries, this one offers both an honorable burial place for Civil War veterans and stately mausoleums for turn of the century industrialists and notables from the Akron Ohio area.
 Two of the many building that caught my attention were the 1876 Civil War Memorial Chapel (above) and the 1883 Bell Tower (left), but there is much more.